Strike - looking for Australia's earliest workers' film

 To-day at 2.30.
 Tonight at 8.
 Phone 2361

-The film's length of 3,000 feet would have run approximately 50 minutes when shown at the then common, hand-cranked shooting and projection speed of 16 frames per second.[27]
+The film's length of over 3,000 feet would have run approximately 60 minutes when shown at the then common, hand-cranked shooting and projection speed of 16 frames per second.[27]
 The Brisbane notice freely used words such as “thrilling” and “sensational” to describe the film.
 The Brisbane Courier reviewer reported that Strike was “of exceptional quality” and that the Lyceum’s audience acknowledged it with “enthusiastic applause.”[40]
-The film was then taken up by entrepreneur Hugh Black and run to a large open-air crowd at Brisbane Cricket Ground on Saturday, 25 May, with a programme of American comedic and dramatic shorts and illustrated songs by Taitus George.
+The film was then taken up by entrepreneur Hugh Black and presented to a large open-air crowd at Brisbane Cricket Ground on Saturday, 25 May, with a programme of American comedic and dramatic shorts and illustrated songs by Taitus George.
 Black also presented the film at Spring Hill and in repeat sessions.

 No further evidence has been found of the wider screening of Strike in the other states, or of a showing in the Illawarra where the original outside filming had taken place.
 The reason for the latter may have been that the region's coal mines were regularly on strike, or it was felt by the local distributors inappropriate to show a film so named, especially with memories of the the Bulli (1887) and Mount Kembla (1902) disasters still resonating throughout the community.

 Whether Strike dealt in any substantial manner with the circumstances of the coal miners is unclear.
 Underneath the melodramatic narrative, film goers may have seen aspects of working life at a coal mine.
 It is also unknown whether the film took a pro- or anti-union stance, or was neutral in regards to the industrial turmoil surrounding the strike.
 We can only guess at the manner in which director George Young portrayed the strike sequences and the use he made of the local mine workers.
 The lack of fulsome reviews or screenings across Australia suggests a low quality production, resulting in minimal impact.
-In addition, a major fire in the Australian Film Company's Melbourne offices on 30 November 1912 destroyed a large store of flammable nitrate film and related material, thereby putting paid to release and re-release of their features in Victoria and beyond, The company went into liquidation shortly thereafter.
+In addition, a major fire in the Australian Film Company's Melbourne offices on 30 November 1912 apparently destroyed a large store of flammable nitrate film and related material, thereby perhaps putting paid to release and re-release of their features in Victoria and beyond, The company went into liquidation six months later.

-Strike (1925), Russian film poster.
+Strike (1925), Russian film poster. |

 Sergei Eisenstein (dir.), Strike (1925), Russia, duration: 94.24 minutes.

-Reviews would suggest that Strike was primarily a romantic melodrama, though with sensational and exciting scenes centred on the coal mine explosion and flooding, and a cliff-top struggle between the hero and villain.
-The unionists of New South Wales and Queensland may have viewed it with disdain, in light of their own recent bitter experiences.
+The unionists of New South Wales and Queensland may have viewed the film with disdain, in light of their own recent bitter experiences.
 Whilst the official newspaper of the Australian Workers Union in Queensland, The Worker, contained no reviews of Strike, the increasing power of the cinema in forming and swaying public opinion did not go unnoticed.
 The full-page cartoon frontispiece of its 15 June 1912 edition featured “A Capitalistic Film”, with a projected image of a sinister, cigar-smoking, top-hatted capitalist pointing menacingly out of the screen to the audience below.

-A Capitalistic Film, The Worker, 15 June 1912.
+A Capitalistic Film, The Worker, 15 June 1912. |

 The message here was clear - “Working men.
 It’s your money we want”, for higher food prices, increased rents and monopolies.
 No doubt the cartoonist and editors of The Worker were wondering where the films were which more accurately and fairly portrayed the often harsh realities of working-class life in Australia.
 Their viewing of Strike during its Brisbane run may have been the spark for such questioning.
+Its lack of political messaging may have been behind the cartoon.

 Not much is known about the completed version of Strike apart from the few newspaper notices referred to above.
 No footage of the film has surfaced.
 Neither are there extant stills, posters, related ephemera such as a script or theatre program, or copyright material lodged with the relevant authorities.
 All the negatives for films produced by the Australian Film Syndicate during 1911–12 were purchased by A.C.
 Tinsdale’s Austral Photoplay Company in 1918 and their fate remains a mystery.[35]